pux-tech/pux-ccc/README.md

 - Can you make the column headers clickable and execute a sort?
 - Can you implement a creative way to show albums only from a specific country without using the filter input field?
 - Can you create a Typescript interface or type for the album data?
-- Suprise us with something else creative.
+- Surprise us with something else creative.

 ### When You're Finished